 2. Check the entry requirements

-For postgraduate taught courses (MSc, MA, PG Dip, PG Cert, PGCE, Graduate Diploma and MRes) you would typically need at least the equivalent to a UK upper second class honours degree (2:1).
-However, some courses will accept lower second class honours degrees (2:2) combined with relevant professional experience and/or vocational qualifications.
+For postgraduate taught courses (MSc, MA, PG Dip, PG Cert, PGCE, Graduate Diploma and MRes) you'll need at least the equivalent of a UK upper second class honours degree (2:1).
+Some courses accept lower second class honours degrees (2:2) combined with relevant professional experience and/or vocational qualifications.
 Actual requirements vary by course.